• Home/

 Published on 03 Jun 2024

 The man who invented leaded petrol famously washed his hands in it to show it was safe.
 But overwhelming evidence finally proved he was wrong.
 Leaded petrol is now confined to the dustbin of history.
+Most of our refrigeration and air conditioning systems currently run on fluorinated greenhouse gases, or F-gases.
+It is time these went the way of leaded petrol.

-These are HFOs, or hydrofluoroolefins, which industry giants are promoting as an alternative to substances banned because of their greenhouse effects.
-But HFOs break down quickly into long-lived and highly mobile TFA, or trifluoroacetic acid, over which there are serious concerns.
-TFA is a member of the PFAS family.
+HFOs break down quickly into long-lived and highly mobile TFA, or trifluoroacetic acid, over which there are serious concerns.
+TFA is a member of the PFAS family, which is subject to potential PFAS restrictions.
+So why take the risk when commercial alternatives to HFOs are ready and waiting?

 “PFAS is one of the hottest topics in the dialogues we have with investors,” says Sidsel Dyekjær, senior policy advisor for ChemSec.
 “F-gases are a low-hanging fruit when it comes to alternatives, so it is a change that is realistic – it can be done.”